 It’s completely open-source and runs on the Bootstrap 3.x library.
 You will also notice it supports both the date and time by using another jQuery plugin, Moment.js.

-Overall, this library is fantastic to get a working date picker active.
-It does have a lot of dependencies but, thankfully, you won’t need to write much code to get it working.
+Overall, this library is fantastic for getting a working date picker active.
+It does have a lot of dependencies, but, thankfully, you won’t need to write much code to get it working.

 This plugin is definitely complicated to set up because you can change a lot of the default settings for more advanced techniques.
 But, you can see a simple live demo to gauge if this star rating plugin fits with your site.